LabMobi/TalTech-WebPortal-React/README.md

   - `constants`: Folder to store any kind of constants and enums.
   - `hooks`: This folder contains custom React hooks used to enhance component functionality.

+## HttpClient

+`HttpClient` is a custom HTTP client designed for making API requests in this project.
+It is built on top of Axios and provides some additional features for handling requests and responses.

+### Features

+- Automatic handling of authentication tokens.
+- Request and response logging in development mode.
+- Periodic status checks for ongoing requests.
+- Error handling and toast notifications.

   # Redux Documentation

 ## Introduction